astropy/pyvo/docs/mivot/index.rst

 .. pull-quote::

     Not all MIVOT features are supported by this implementation, which mainly focuses on the epoch propagation use case:

     - ``JOIN`` features are not supported.
     - ``TEMPLATES`` with more than one ``INSANCE`` not supported.

 Integrated Readout
 ------------------
-The ``ModelViwer`` module manages access to data mapped to a model through dynamically generated objects.
+The ``ModelViewer`` module manages access to data mapped to a model through dynamically generated objects (``MivotInstance``class).
-The example below shows how a VOTable resulting from a cone-search query which data are mapped to the ``EpochPosition`` class, can be consumed.
+The example below shows how a VOTable, resulting from a cone-search query which data are mapped to the ``EpochPosition`` class, can be consumed.

 .. doctest-remote-data::